ADB-PINACA

 ADB-PINACA is a cannabinoid designer drug that is an ingredient in some synthetic cannabis products.
 It is a potent agonist of the CB1 receptor and CB2 receptor with EC50 values of 0.52 nM and 0.88 nM respectively.
-Like MDMB-FUBINACA, this compound contains an amino acid residue of tert-leucine.
+Like MDMB-FUBINACA, this compound incorporates the unnatural amino acid tert-leucine.

 Side effects

 ADB-PINACA has been linked to multiple hospitalizations and deaths due to its use.

 Metabolism

 Nineteen ADB-PINACA major metabolites were identified in several incubations with cryopreserved human hepatocytes.
 Major metabolic reactions included pentyl hydroxylation, hydroxylation followed by oxidation (ketone formation), and glucuronidation.

 Legality

 ADB-PINACA is listed in the Fifth Schedule of the Misuse of Drugs Act (MDA) and therefore illegal in Singapore as of May 2015.

-In the United States, it is a Schedule I controlled substance.
+In the United States, it is a Schedule I controlled substance. but its 5'-bromo analog ADB-5'Br-PINACA is not as of October 20th, 2023.

 As of October 2015 ADB-PINACA is a controlled substance in China.